Winterizing Your RV In 8 Simple Steps

 Step 1 Disconnect your outside water source if you happen to be hooked up to an intake Step 2 Bypass your water heater and any under-sink water systems.
 You don't want the antifreeze getting in these areas.
 Step 3 Open the petcock, water taps, and flush the toilet to drain any and all water remaining in the system.
 You want to get everything out of the pipes before you begin.
-Step 4 After draining as much water as possible, attach a blow out plug be to the water intake fitting and apply air pressure from an air compressor to drain the remaining water.
+Step 4 After draining as much water as possible, attach a blow out plug to the water intake fitting and apply air pressure from an air compressor to drain the remaining water.
 Blowing out the remaining water is not required, but the remaining water will dilute your antifreeze.
 Close all faucets and petcock when complete.
 Step 5 You can add antifreeze either from the inside using the water pump conversion kit or from the outside using a hand pump.
 Check your progress by opening up one faucet at a time, starting from the highest and working to the lowest point in the fresh water system.
 Begin with the kitchen faucet.
 Open the HOT side of the faucet only.
 Pump antifreeze until flow from the faucet becomes pink.
 This will indicate that all the water has been flushed from your system.
 Close the faucet.
 Repeat step on cold side.
 Continue to the next lower fixture.
-Usually the bathroom sink, then the shower and finally the toilet.Step 6 We recommend at least 2 pints of antifreeze into all sink & shower drains.
+Usually the bathroom sink, then the shower and finally the toilet.Step 6 We recommend pouring at least 2 pints of antifreeze into all sink & shower drains.
 The ice maker, washing machine and external shower will also need to be winterized.
 Look for this information in your appliance manuals.
 Step 7 Open the drain plug on the water heater and leave it open.
-Step 8 Last, leave antifreeze in the lines until spring.
+Step 8 The unit is winterized.
+Now, next spring when it’s time to head out in the RV you won’t have any unpleasant, not to mention costly, surprises waiting for you.
+Leave antifreeze in the lines until spring.
 Do not drain it early or you risk cracking and bursting pipes.

 From the Experts